MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----using-predefined-shapes.md

 ## Summary

-You can use VML predefined elements such as &lt;oval&gt;, &lt;line&gt;, &lt;polyline&gt;, &lt;curve&gt;, &lt;rect&gt;, &lt;roundrect&gt;, and &lt;arc&gt; to easily draw graphics on a Web page, and then customize those graphics by simply changing their property attributes.
+You can use VML predefined elements such as <oval&gt;, <line&gt;, <polyline&gt;, <curve&gt;, <rect&gt;, <roundrect&gt;, and <arc&gt; to easily draw graphics on a Web page, and then customize those graphics by simply changing their property attributes.